juliandavidmr/reemoji/README.md

 ### Features

+- Dozens of emojis available
+- Many faces with different emotions
 - There are many figures of ascii cats
-- Many faces with different emotions
 - Zero dependencies _(0 packages npm)_

 ## License